 We started skiing 4km lower than I had hoped.
 When the snow gets this deep, Seb’s car cannot keep going:

-It took over an hour and a half to ski up the historic mosque in Çiçekli Köy.
+It took over an hour and a half to ski up to the historic mosque in Çiçekli Köy.

 We made our way through a gorge and into another whiteout.